Dieykon/pagina-web/_tabs/about.md

 - Led implementation of a few projects of single page application (SPA) projects, based on ASP.NET Web API on the backend side and Knockout/AngularJS on the client-side
 - Optimized the client-side of single page application (SPA) by rewriting the existing code by using reusable Knockout components
-- Designed and implemented an application to dial into a company’s telephone directory to get employees phone numbers by using voice recognition
+- Designed and implemented an application to dial into a company’s telephone directory to get employee's phone numbers by using voice recognition

 ---